noppingen/php-gcode-thumbnail/README.md

 # php-gcode-thumbnail

-Extract thumbnail embedded by slicer in GCODE file with PHP
+A very basic PHP snippet to extract a thumbnail embedded by slicer from a GCODE file using PHP